Josue Flores: Three years later and a killer is still out there

 Houston Mayor, Sylvester Turner, spoke earlier at a press conference today.

 "Josue had dreams of becoming a doctor.
-Imagine a child who dreamed of healing people and saving lives that he is taking Ebony had his taken at the hands of a cowardly murderer," he said.
+Imagine a child who dreamed of healing people and saving lives had his taken at the hands of a cowardly murderer," he said.

 Josue Flores will be always be remembered as a bright young boy with a warm smile, his photos a constant reminder that justice is needed.